Rebecca Chan Chung: Husband

-Rebecca Chan married Leslie Wah-Leung Chung 鍾華亮 (1917–2009) in Old Mission Church, Kolkata, India, on July 7, 1945.
+Rebecca Chan married Leslie Wah-Leung Chung 鍾華亮 (1917–2009) in the Old Mission Church, Calcutta, India, on July 7, 1945.
 This day coincided with the July 7 Chinese National Day, chosen by the Government of China to remember the Marco Polo Bridge Incident of July 7, 1937.
 This Incident was instrumental in uniting the Chinese people to fight against the Japanese invasion in World War II.

 Leslie Wah-Leung Chung was a member of the Hong Kong Volunteer Defence Corps.
 While serving as a gunner in the 4th Battery, he was wounded in action in Lei Yue Mun Fort (specifically Pak Sha Wan (Chai Wan) 白沙灣) in the Battle of Hong Kong in December 1941.

 In August 1945, about 1.5 months after the wedding, Leslie Wah-Leung Chung left his bride and Calcutta to study Economics at Lafayette College in Easton, Pennsylvania, United States.
 The newlyweds were thus separated for 3.5 years.

 In Hong Kong in 1965–1968, Leslie Wah-Leung Chung was elected and served as the President of the Hong Kong Chinese Civil Servants’ Association.
 His most noteworthy contribution was the establishment of equal pay for men and women, including the right for married women to be permanent employees.
 Before this, the job status of a woman changed from permanent employee to temporary employee once she was married, thus losing the pension benefit.
 He also founded St. Mark's School (Hong Kong), and served as the Head of the Department of Commerce and Business Studies in Hong Kong Technical College (currently Hong Kong Polytechnic University).
 He was responsible for starting the accounting education in Hong Kong.

 Rebecca Chan Chung and Leslie Wah-Leung spent their retirement years in Toronto, Canada.
 They were married for 64 years.
 Their combined military burial took place in Mount Pleasant Cemetery, Toronto, on Easter Saturday, April 7, 2012.
 Veterans of Canada, United States, and Hong Kong were present in the ceremony.

 Daughter

 Deborah Chung (鍾端玲) is the second child of Rebecca Chan Chung and Leslie Wah-Leung Chung.
 She is a co-author of Rebecca Chan Chung's autobiography, Piloted to Serve, and gives lectures on the subject.
-Deborah Chung is an American scientist and university professor who is best known for her invention of smart concrete.
-She is ranked 1st worldwide in the research field of Building and Construction, according to a 2021 Stanford University citation-based study.
+Deborah Chung is an American scientist, university professor and a member of the American Academy of Arts and Sciences (elected in 2023).
+She is best known for her invention of smart concrete.
+She is ranked by the 2022 Stanford University study to be 13th among 315,721 materials scientists in the world (living and deceased), 10th among those that are living, and 1st among those that are female.